presidential-innovation-fellows/AI-guide-pilot/playbook.md

 # The Artificial Intelligence Playbook

-## A guide for the assessment and buying of machine learning software
+## A guide to getting to pilot with machine learning software

 September 8, 2019